sagemath/trac_to_gh/Issue 4429.md

 # Issue 4429: notebook -- wrong display of message " Please enable cookies and try again."

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4429

 Original creator: was